 In addition, the new Ordinance also amends L'Ordonnance ayant rapport a la construction de Maisons, Salles Publiques et Batiments, et au Tracement de Routes et Chemins of 1931 enabling an appeal to be made by a party aggrieved by a decision of a Parochial Douzaine not to grant a Bornement.

 The new Ordinance also allows anybody served with either a Warning Notice or a Civil Penalty Notice, or a refusal to be granted a bornement a right of appeal to a new Tribunal which is to be known as "the Parochial Appeals Tribunal".

 The Parochial Appeals Tribunal is an independent body whose members have been appointed by the Royal Court to hear any appeals.
 The President and Vice President must either be Advocates of the Royal Court or be or have been members of Guernsey's judiciary.
 Advocate Peter Harwood has been appointed as President and Advocate Peter Atkinson as Vice-President of the Tribunal.

 Note: “All kinds of growth” overhanging a public road also includes that which actually grows on roadside walls and banks.
 It is also necessary to ensure that the hedge is not only trimmed, but cut back so that no part of it less than the required height overhangs the boundary of the road or footpath.

 Controlled streams must be cleaned of all vegetation and obstruction by 15th June and 30th September.

-Further details of the new Hedges and Streams Legislation can be found here.
+Further details of the new Hedges Legislation can be found here and the Parochial Appeals Tribunal details can be found here.